MarkNewcomb1/guides/interviews/passing-the-tech-screen/README.md

 1. Where can you use JS?

-Mostly client side, but there is server-side JavaScript like Node.
+_Mostly client side, but there is server-side JavaScript like Node._

 1. What is NodeJS?

-Back-end Javascript built on Chrome's V8 engine.
+_Back-end Javascript built on Chrome's V8 engine._

 1. Does it have/use types?

-Yes.
-Node elements have a NodeType of 1, attribute is 2, text, is 3, comment is 8.
+_Yes.
+Node elements have a NodeType of 1, attribute is 2, text, is 3, comment is 8._

 1. Name 2 or more ES6 features.

-Arrow functions, and classes - previously had to use prototypes.
+_Arrow functions, and classes - previously had to use prototypes._

 1. What are `let` and `const`?

-Ways to define a variable.
+_ES6 Ways to define a variable.
+Let is scoped to the block, const means it's immutable._

 1. What is `var`?

-Declares a variable.
+_Declares a variable._

 1. How is `var` different than `const`?

-Const says it won't be reassigned and is es6.
+_Const says it won't be reassigned and is es6._

 1. What are anonymous functions?

-Functions that don't have a name. so instead of `function letterCount(){}` it would be `function (){}`.
+_Functions that don't have a name. so instead of `function letterCount(){}` it would be `function (){}`._

 1. How do you define a global variable?

-Just declare a variable outside of a function.
+_Just declare a variable outside of a function._

 1. How do you define a global variable inside of a function?

-Docs aren't clear on this.
+_Docs aren't clear on this.
 You could use the window object and do `window.foo = 90;`.
-OR you could assign a value to a variable inside a function that hasn't been declared at all yet - so inside the function, instead of `var foo = 90;` you simply write `foo = 90;`.
+OR you could assign a value to a variable inside a function that hasn't been declared at all yet - so inside the function, instead of `var foo = 90;` you simply write `foo = 90;`._

 1. What does IIFE (pronounced iffy) mean?

-Immediately invoked function expression.
-It runs as soon as it's defined.
+_Immediately invoked function expression.
+It runs as soon as it's defined._

 1. What is a higher order function?

-Functions that take functions as arguments or return functions.
-Functions that interate over arrays and return a modified version of it.
+_Functions that take functions as arguments or return functions.
+Functions that interate over arrays and return a modified version of it._

 1. Why are functions in JavaScript 'first class'?

-Because they can have properties and methods just like any other object.
+_Because they can have properties and methods just like any other object._

 1. What's a closure?

-An inner function that has access to the outer function's variables.
-It has access to its own scope, the outer function's scope, and the global scope.
+_An inner function that has access to the outer function's variables.
+It has access to its own scope, the outer function's scope, and the global scope._

 1. What is the difference between `==` and `===`?

-Equals vs strict equals. `==` compares value, `===` compares value and type.
-So `2 == '2' == true`, but `2 === '2' = false`.
+_Equals vs strict equals. `==` compares value, `===` compares value and type.
+So `2 == '2' == true`, but `2 === '2' = false`._

 1. What is the difference between `null` and `undefined`?

-Undefined means a variable has been declared but not assigned a value.
+_Undefined means a variable has been declared but not assigned a value.
 Null is an assignment.
 Also, null is an object.
-By the way, when you declare a variable like `var foo;` you aren't assigning it a value, but it does get initialized with `undefined`.
+By the way, when you declare a variable like `var foo;` you aren't assigning it a value, but it does get initialized with `undefined`._

 1. What are the primitive data types?

-Null, undefined, boolean, string, number.
+_Null, undefined, boolean, string, number._

 1. How does event bubbling work?

-If you clicked on a p that was nested inside a div that was inside a form, even if the click handler was on the p, it would bubble up to the form, then the div.
+_If you clicked on a p that was nested inside a div that was inside a form, even if the click handler was on the p, it would bubble up to the form, then the div._

 1. How do you avoid event bubbling?

-event.stopPropogation();
+_event.stopPropogation();_

 ## React: